krekser37/krekser37/README.md

 ### :woman_technologist: About Me :
 I am Intern Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Moscow.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: A year ago I quit my job to devote myself to frontend development.
+I chose this direction because I really like user-friendly, responsive interfaces, without bugs.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I have been studying at Yandex.Workshop for more than a year on the Web Developer plus course.
+I also try to get information from all sorts of additional sources.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I spend with my family.

 - :mailbox:How to reach me: [<img src="https://img.shields.io/badge/Telegram-696969?style=for-the-badge&logo=Telegram&logoColor=#F7DF1E">](https://t.me/Krekser37)